Start Blogging 101 is reader-supported. If you purchase through a link on my site, I may earn a commission. Learn more

 Once the SiteGround optimizer plugin has created WebP copies of all your existing images, the Bulk Generate WebP Files button will go away and you’ll see a message that says it has successfully generated all your files.

 Congrats!
-All of your images should now be served in WebP format (if the browser supports it).
+All of your images should now be served in WebP format and all of the major browsers now support WebP.

 The nice thing is that, if the browser doesn’t currently support WebP, the SG Optimizer plugin will automatically detect that and serve the non-WebP version of the image (either png, jpg, etc.).
 This is why the plugin needed to create copies of your images rather than completely replace them.